 Ideally, give the product tour as soon as possible when users sign up and first interact with your product.
 You can also engage existing customers with short tours of new features.

-For example, Teamwork shows new users their progress with the features available, how many features they used, and how many are still to be discovered.
+For example, project management tool Teamwork shows new users their progress with the features available, how many features they used, and how many are still to be discovered.
 Every feature comes with a short video tutorial and links to a knowledge base to help you learn more.

-If you’re looking to convert your content leads into actual MQLs, then make it easy for them to either book a call or a demo with your team.
-For that, it’s important to pay attention to the way you design your landing page:
+If you’re looking to convert your content leads into actual marketing qualified leads, then make it easy for them to either book a call or a demo with your team.
+For that, it’s essential to pay attention to the way you design your landing page:

 - Reduce the number of form fields